matthewdrees/matthewdrees.github.io/_posts/2023-07-07-100-days-of-swiftui.md

 My notes from the [https://www.hackingwithswift.com/100/swiftui](100 Days of SwiftUI) course.

 I like the pacing of this course.
 Paul is right when he says a little bit each day.
+I enjoyed the dog cameos!

 1. Why swift, numbers, strings.
 Use let/var syntax to allow for constants (rather than extra "const" keyword in C++).
 The multi-line string """ formatting is strict.
 2. Bools, string concatenation.